ekmixon/ve-docs/linking-data/README.md

 In addition to using a `<param ve-entity>` tag, you can declare an entity on a set of words by using a `<span ve-entity>` tag:
 `<span ve-entity title="Black Lives Matter Movement" eid="Q19600530">human rights activists</span>`

 In this case, a reader could click on the text <span ve-entity title="Black Lives Matter Movement" eid="Q19600530">human rights activists</span> which would create a pop-up with a description of the Black Lives Matter movement.
+Try clicking on the entity in the previous sentence to see the result.

 # Linking Entities for the Entire Essay